 “This great Cathedral, of course I want people to come here and be moved and inspired and to love it and support it, but more importantly I want them to go out into the world to live something holy and wonderful and life-giving.”

-If you share Judy Woodruff’s vision for this Cathedral, join us by making a gift to support this house of prayer for all people.
+If you share the deans’s vision for this Cathedral, join us by making a gift to support this house of prayer for all people.